OFFIS-mosaik/mosaik/docs/tutorials/examplectrl.rst

 -3/3, they will set *delta* to 1/-1 for their model.

 Implementing the Sim API for control strategies is very similar to implementing it for normal simulators.
-We start again by importing the :mod:`mosaik_api` package and defining the simulator meta data:
+We start again by importing the :mod:`mosaik_api_v3` package and defining the simulator meta data:

 .. literalinclude:: code/controller.py